 This deposit type occurs in the Popigay, Russia ring structure that is interpreted as an impact structure in a round surficial depression with diameter of several tens of kilometers.
-Occurring in the depression is a complex variety of impact rocks that appear like volcanic rocks with varying amounts of: (1) glass of andesite-dacite composition; (2) rock and mineral fragments; (3) explosive allogenic breccias that were deposited after impact within, or beyond the limits of the depression; and (4) authigenic breccia that formed from the bottom of the crater that underwent highgrade shock metamorphism, melting, and formation of pseudotachylite.
-Impactite also includes massive lavalike tagamite and glassy clastic suevite.
+Occurring in the depression is a complex variety of impact rocks that appear like volcanic rocks with varying amounts of: (1) glass of andesite-dacite composition; (2) rock and mineral fragments; (3) explosive allogenic breccias that were deposited after impact within, or beyond the limits of the depression; and (4) authigenic breccia that formed from the bottom of the crater that underwent high-grade shock metamorphism, melting, and formation of pseudotachylite.
+Impactite also includes massive lava-like tagamite and glassy clastic suevite.
 Diamond occurs in graphite gneiss and tagamite that underwent shock metamorphism.
 Diamond crystals range from 0.05 to 20 mm diameter.
 Associated placer deposits contain diamonds ranging up to 8 to 10 mm.
 Most abundant diamonds are yellow - transparent, gray, and black crystals are rare.
 Diamonds from gneiss retain morphological and structural features inherited from crystalline graphite.
 Common are tabular crystals with a characteristic striation of basal planes due to repeated twinning, parallel intergrowths, irregular intergrowths, and aggregates.
 For origin of the Popigay ring structure, the prevaling interpretation is impact of a giant meteorite.
 Supporting data consists of numerous indications of shock metamorphism with partial melting of the rock derived from Early Precambrian crystalline bedrock.
+An example of this deposit type is at Popigay, Russia.